 The Museum Van Loon is a double-sized canal house located on the Keizersgracht canal in Amsterdam.

-The house was built in 1672 and the first resident was Ferdinand Bol, a famous Dutch painter and student of Rembrandt.
+The house was built in 1672 and the first resident was Ferdinand Bol, a famous Dutch painter and renowned student of Rembrandt.
 The house was then occupied by different families until the Van Loons bought the house in 1884.
-The last resident Van Loon died in 1945 and the house was renovated and opened as a museum in 1973.

 Museum Van Loon Essential Info